-5The proposed definition of Non-Display Usage is substantially similar to Nasdaq Stock Market LLC ("Nasdaq") Rule 7023(a)(2)(B), which defines Non-Display Usage as "any method of accessing Depthof-Book data that involves access or use by a machine or automated device without access or use of a display by a natural person or persons.
+is substantially similar to Nasdaq Stock Market LLC ("Nasdaq") Rule 7023(a)(2)(B), which defines Non-Display Usage as "any method of accessing Depthof-Book data that involves access or use by a machine or automated device without access or use

-6The proposed definition of Trading Platform is identical the definition of Trading Platform under Nasdaq Rule 7023(a)(7).
+&lt;sup>7 The proposed definition of Trading Platform is identical the definition of Trading Platform under Nasdaq Rule 7023(a)(7).

-7 See Exchange Rule 13.8(a).
+&lt;sup>8 See Exchange Rule 11.22(a) and (c).